Juan Manuel de Rosas: Totalitarian regime

+Rosas pursued a protectionist economic policy.
+The importation of iron, tinplate manufactures, riding equipment, ponchos, belts, wool or cotton waistbands, coarse woollen cloth, farm products, carriage wheels, tallow candles, and combs was banned, and the tariffs on the importation of coaches, shoes, cordage, clothing, saddles, dried fruits, and alcohol were raised, with no tax on meat exported by Argentine ships.
+The tobacco-growing and saddlery industries were encouraged, over a hundred Buenos Aires factories thrived, and the Corrientes and Santa Fe shipyards, Córdoba and Tucumán textile and shoemaking industries, Salta cigar manufacturers and artisans, and the Mendoza and San Juan wineries experienced a similar boom in production.
+This effectively ended the monopoly Buenos Aires held over Argentina's customs and nationalised internal trade.
+However, the manufacturing sector stagnated and there was no growth in an industrial bourgeoisie, nor was there any redistribution of wealth to the provinces.

+Whilst Rosas was a representative of the big ranch-owners, he was the first of Argentina's national populist leaders who appealed to workers, portrayed himself as the champion of Argentine nationalism, and encouraged a limited participation of the Argentine masses in politics.
+Whilst the Unitarians wanted European immigration and foreign investment, Rosas abandoned plans to encourage European immigration, deliberately defaulted on British loans, and opposed British and French involvement in South America in general.

 State terrorism

 In addition to purges, banishments and censorship, Rosas took measures against the opposition and anyone else he deemed a threat that historians have considered state terrorism.
 Terror was a tool used to intimidate dissident voices, to shore up support among his own partisans and to exterminate his foes.
 His targets were denounced, sometimes inaccurately, as having ties to Unitarians.
 Those victimised included members of his government and party who were suspected of being insufficiently loyal.
 If actual opponents were not at hand, the regime found other targets that were punished to make an example.
 A climate of fear was used to create unquestioning conformity to Rosas' dictates.